kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 * treat an owner as "not exist" if `owner.DeletionTimestamp != nil && !owner.Finalizers.Has(OrphanFinalizer)`, otherwise Synchronous GC will not progress because the owner keeps existing in the key-value store.
 * when deleting dependents, it should use the same `DeleteOptions.SynchronousGC` as the owner’s finalizers suggest.
-* if an object has multiple owners, some owners still exit while other owners are in the synchronous GC stage, then according to the existing logic of GC, the object wouldn't be deleted.
-To unblock the synchronous GC of those owners, `processItem()` has to remove the ownerReferences pointing to them.
+* if an object has multiple owners, some owners still exist while other owners are in the synchronous GC stage, then according to the existing logic of GC, the object wouldn't be deleted.
+To unblock the synchronous GC of owners, `processItem()` has to remove the ownerReferences pointing to them.

-**Handling circular dependencies**
+## Handling circular dependencies

 SynchronousGC will enter a deadlock in the presence of circular dependencies.
-The garbage collector can break the circle by lazily detecting circular dependencies: when `processItem()` processes an object, if it finds the object and all of its owners have the `GCFinalizer`, it searches the internal owner-dependency relationship graph (`uidToNode`) to check if the object and any of its owner are in a circle where all objects have the `GCFinalizer`.
-If so, it removes the `GCFinzlier` from the object to break the circle.
+The garbage collector can break the circle by lazily breaking circular dependencies: when `processItem()` processes an object, if it finds the object and all of its owners have the `GCFinalizer`, it removes the `GCFinalizer` from the object.

+Note that the approach is not rigorous and thus having false positives.
+For example, if a user first sends a SynchronousGC delete request for an object, then sends the delete request for its owner, then `processItem()` will be fooled to believe there is a circle.
+We expect user not to do this.
+We can make the circle detection more rigorous if needed.

+Circular dependencies are regarded as user error.
+If needed, we can add more guarantees to handle such cases later.

 ## Unhandled cases